Lilytreasure/WeatherApp/README.md

 - **kotlinx-coroutines**: `1.9.0`
   _Kotlin library for asynchronous programming using coroutines._
 - **ktor**: `3.0.1`
-  _Kotlin framework for building server and client HTTP applications._
+  _Kotlin framework for building server and client  applications._
 - **kotlinx-serialization**: `1.7.3`
   _Kotlin serialization library for encoding/decoding data formats like JSON._
 - **kotlinx-datetime**: `0.6.1`